What Makes a Good Newsletter: Effective Practices & Great Examples

 - Health and beauty.
 Newsletters work well to promote new drugs or beauty products: a campaign with comprehensive info on new-to-market sedatives or dermal fillers can be sent to corresponding specialists, clinics, beauty salons or medical magazines.

-All these newsletters help build the brand's reputation and lay the foundation for further fruitful relationships.
+All these newsletter examples help build the brand's reputation and lay the foundation for further fruitful relationships.
 A commercial offer from the company the subscribers have already gotten familiar with has more chances to turn into a complete purchase.
 Even if people have never bought your products before, a series of well-designed email newsletters may create an illusion they’ve been using your service for a while.

 - Online and offline retailers.
 Although newsletters’ main function is to introduce new information rather than actively generate sells, many companies manage to combine both functions.